lsst-it/ittn-004/index.rst

 There is an existing and mature Windows/Active Directory management environment both in Tucson and at the Base.
 This includes functionality such as email and other desktop support related services.
-We propose a logical seperation of the desktop/AD envirnoment and Tucson Lab/Summit & Base datacenters.
+We propose a logical separation of the desktop/AD environment and Tucson Lab/Summit & Base data centers.

 Desktop/AD
 ^^^^^^^^^^